Editor's choice: Credible personal loans

 Thank you for contacting Finder.

 I can understand your concern.
-There are several reasons why you can be denied with a debt consolidation loan which includes your employment status, your credit score, outstanding loan, other liabilities and your overall capacity to repay the loan amount.
+There are several reasons why you can be denied a debt consolidation loan which include your employment status, your credit score, outstanding loan, other liabilities, and your overall capacity to repay the loan amount.
 That is why before you apply for any loan, it’s very important to check the eligibility criteria and requirements to see if you can qualify so you can avoid multiple rejections as that could also have a negative impact on your credit score.

 Cheers,